 Multi platform, multi generation design

 Bungie has said that from the beginning they have been planning not only for Destiny to span multiple platforms (PS3, PS4, Xbox 360 and Xbox One) but they also plan for it to span multiple console generations so the storyline will continue to PS5 and Xbox Two(?).
 This is again the first time I have heard something like this from a game designer and here again I see huge parallels between their strategy and digital design.
 I am constantly working to design apps and responsive web sites that can span multiple devices, across multiple generations with multiple screen sizes and constantly changing specs.
 So here again Bungie is learning from other digital media to make their game strategy smarter.
-I think that just as consumer will stay loyal to one smart phone platform, they will also be much more likely to stay loyal to one game if they know that there is along term plan to keep the game alive across a long period of time.
-As a gamer I have always hated that my favorite games had such a short shelf life where after a few months the content would grow boring and I would stop playing it.
+I think that just as consumer will stay loyal to one smart phone platform, they will also be much more likely to stay loyal to one game if they know that there is a long term plan to keep the game alive across a long period of time.
+As a gamer, I have always hated that my favorite games had such a short shelf-life where after a few months the content would grow boring and I would stop playing it.
+That’s one of the reasons that I love League of Legends so much, because you can just keep playing it and levelling up, whether you decide to buy ranked lol accounts or not.
 Knowing that a game will last for years means that I will invest more into the game and probably spend a lot more on micro-purchases inside of it.

 Mobile app extension